-As a student borrower, one of the main factors to consider is whether you’ll have a cosigner on your loan or not.
+As a student borrower, one of the main factors to consider is whether you’ll have a cosigner on your loan or if you’ll consider student loans that don’t require a cosigner.
 A cosigner is someone who shares financial responsibility when it comes to paying off your student loan—they’re someone who believes in your educational success and is willing to support you on your journey.
-The Ascent Cosigned Loan provides additional benefits for students that have a cosigner and even gives you the option of releasing your cosigner after meeting certain criteria.
+Cosigned loans provide additional benefits for students that have a cosigner and even gives you the option of releasing your cosigner after meeting certain criteria.
 This means that after a period of time, you could be able to take the reins on your financial future in a way that helps you gain independence and build your credit.

 When you start contemplating how you’ll pay for college, it’s important to ask the right questions.
 Here are some questions to consider when it comes to navigating your financial future and gaining clarity about what your options are:

 Your answers to these questions can help you get a better idea on whether taking out a student loan is the right option for you.
 You can check out our Frequently Asked Questions to get more answers to common questions surrounding student loans.

 Ascent strives to provide you with the information you need to make the best financial choices possible, as well as giving you student loan support when you need it.
 Check out our blog to stay current on the latest in college finance tips and tricks.